tweedegolf/storage-abstraction/publish/Storage/README.md

 }
 ```

 Creates a new bucket.
+If successful, value will hold a string "ok".
 You can provide extra storage-specific settings such as access rights using the `options` object.

 If you want to create a public bucket add a key `public` to the options object and set its value to `true`.